 When selecting a PDNS provider, the NSA and CISA recommend finding a service that “provide[s] malicious activity alerts, enterprise dashboard views, historical logging and analysis, and [...] due to DNS being foundational to most online activity, ensure that PDNS is provided as a high availability service.”

 Augments protective measures using artificial intelligence or machine learning

-Every day, DNSFilter successfully blocks more than 1 million deceptive domains.
-We’re on pace to block over 100 million phishing sites and an additional 75 million malware threats in 2021 alone.
-DNSFilter offers robust end-user DNS protection, powered by AI and backed by the largest global DNS network in the industry.
+Every second, DNSFilter processes one million DNS queries.
+DNSFilter offers robust end-user DNS protection, powered by machine learning and backed by the largest (and fastest) global DNS network in the industry.

 Explore More Content